www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_api.md

 Representation of a date in YYYY-MM-DD format.

 ## DateTime
-Representation of datetime in RFC3339.
+Representation of datetime in ISO8661.

+## Float
+Represents signed double-precision fractional values as specified by [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point).

 ## ID
 Represents a unique identifier that is Base64 obfuscated.
 It is often used to refetch an object or as key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
 When expected as an input type, any string (such as `"VXNlci0xMA=="`) or integer (such as `4`) input value will be accepted as an ID.